 Bless the Bride

-This historical mystery is a hardcover edition that was published by Minotaur Books on March 1, 2011 and has 261 pages.
+historical mystery that was published by Minotaur Books on March 1, 2011 and has 261 pages.

 Explore it on Goodreads or Amazon.